Stephon Gilmore

-Stephon Stiles Gilmore (born September 19, 1990) is an American professional football cornerback who played in the National Football League (NFL) for 13 seasons.
-He played college football for the South Carolina Gamecocks, receiving third-team All-American and first-team All-SEC honors in 2010.
+Stephon Stiles Gilmore (born September 19, 1990) is an American former professional football cornerback who played in the National Football League (NFL) for 13 seasons.
+He played college football for the South Carolina Gamecocks, earning third-team All-American and first-team All-SEC honors in 2010.
 Gilmore was selected 10th overall in the 2012 NFL draft by the Buffalo Bills, where he spent his first five seasons and earned Pro Bowl honors in 2016.

-The following year, Gilmore joined the New England Patriots.
-With the Patriots, he was named Defensive Player of the Year in 2019 after co-leading the league in interceptions.
+In 2017, Gilmore joined the New England Patriots and was named Defensive Player of the Year the following season after leading the league in interceptions.
 Gilmore also extended his Pro Bowl selections to four, received two first-team All-Pro selections, and was a member of the team that won Super Bowl LIII.
 After four years in New England, Gilmore played one season for the Carolina Panthers, receiving a fifth Pro Bowl selection.
-He spent his next three seasons with the Indianapolis Colts, Dallas Cowboys, and Minnesota Vikings.
+He spent his last three seasons with the Indianapolis Colts, Dallas Cowboys, and Minnesota Vikings for one year each.
+Gilmore is regarded as one of the greatest cornerbacks of his generation.

 Early life

-Gilmore attended South Pointe High School in Rock Hill, South Carolina, where he played football, basketball and ran track.
-In football, he was a two-way player as quarterback and defensive back, and helped his team to a perfect 15–0 record and the SCHSL AAAA Division II title as a senior.
+Gilmore attended South Pointe High School in Rock Hill, South Carolina, where he played football and basketball, and ran track.
+In football, Gilmore was a two-way player as a quarterback and defensive back, and helped his team to a perfect 15–0 record and the SCHSL AAAA Division II title as a senior.
 Among his teammates were DeVonte Holloman and Jadeveon Clowney.
-Playing quarterback on offense, Gilmore rushed for 1,331 yards and 23 touchdowns and passed for 1,771 yards with 14 scores.
+Playing quarterback on offense, Gilmore rushed for 1,331 yards and 23 touchdowns and passed for 1,771 yards and 14 touchdowns.
 He earned first-team all-state honors by The State and was named an All-American by Parade and EA Sports.
-He was also named Mr. Football for the state of South Carolina.
+Gilmore was also named Mr. Football for the state of South Carolina.

-In track & field, Gilmore competed as a sprinter during his junior year in 2008.
+In track & field, Gilmore competed as a sprinter during his junior year.
 He recorded a PR of 11.41 seconds in the 100 meters in the prelims of the Taco Bell Classic.
-At the York County Meet, he took 5th in the 200 meters, at 23.14 seconds, and placed 9th in the 400 meters, with a time of 54.94 seconds.
+At the York County Meet, Gilmore took fifth in the 200 meters, at 23.14 seconds, and placed ninth in the 400 meters, with a time of 54.94 seconds.
 He was also a member of the 4 × 100 m relay (43.10s) squad.

 Considered a four-star recruit by Rivals.com, Gilmore was listed as the No. 2 overall prospect from South Carolina in the class of 2009.
 He chose South Carolina over Alabama, Tennessee, and Clemson.